Di

 D

 Rocky wears a gold chain with a boxing glove cuff link charm on it throughout the film.
-During [...]
+During a fla [...]

 D